yangkai12/SiamCorners/README.md

 # SiamCorners
-This is an official implemention for “SiamCorners: Siamese Corner Networks for VisualTracking”
+This is an official implemention for “SiamCorners: Siamese Corner Networks for VisualTracking”.
+The code will be made public, be patient.

 ### Citation